 Salopettes, ski trousers and ski pants are all terms used to describe trousers that are worn for skiing.
 Traditionally salopettes would have a high waist with a bib that braces can be attached to whilst ski trousers stop at the waist but can also have braces.

 Whether you are a first time skier or a regular on the slopes it is important that you wear ski pants, rather than regular trousers or jeans.
-Ski pants have many different features specifically designed with purpose in mind.
+Ski pants have many different features specifically designed with snow sports in mind.
+Below are some of the key features you might expect to see.

 Zipped Ankle Openings-A zipped ankle opening is useful when putting on or taking off bulky ski boots.

 Under Leg Vents- Zipped vents in legs to allow extra ventilation.

 RECCO® Reflectors- These are reflectors added to the inside or outside of ski clothing to help rescuers search for and pinpoint skiers and snowboarders should they get caught in an avalanche or befall other mountain dangers.

 Scuff Guards- A scuff guard is an extra durable piece of fabric positioned inside of the ankle of most ski pants.
 It is designed to protect the fabric from fraying (increasing the lifespan of the product) due to friction from snow or ski boots.

 Reinforced Knees- The Knee area on ski pants are prone to wear, from either hard skiing or falling over for example.
 To combat this, extra fabric is added to the knees for reinforcement and longevity.

 Pockets- Multiple security pockets give you somewhere to stash your belongings when out on the slopes.